CarlSchuler/carl.github.io/_pages/about.md

   - /about.html
 ---

-Vineyard Square homeowner and resident of the community for 20 years:
+* Vineyard Square homeowner and resident of the community for 20 years:
-*Served on Vineyard Square HOA for 7 years from 2005-2012 *Appointed by the Town of Chapel Hill Town Council to the Board of Adjustment and served two terms. and served two terms.
+*.
+Served on Vineyard Square HOA for 7 years from 2005-2012
+*  Appointed by the Town of Chapel Hill Town Council to the Board of Adjustment and served two terms. and served two terms.

 Why I made self-nomination during the February 5th,annual HOA meeting?